 A brief word on important regulatory and legal matters in West End

-Several laws govern relationships between tenants and rental investors in Northern Virginia.
-The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and rental investors in Virginia, and supersedes all leases and county ordinances.
-Not to mention our local governments in and around West End have additional ordinances regarding to the management of rental properties in their jurisdictions.
-Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep up to date on changes in the laws when they are published.
+Several laws govern relationships between tenants and property owners in Northern Virginia.
+The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and property owners in Virginia, and supersedes all leases and county ordinances.
+And our local governments in and around West End have relevant ordinances regarding to the management of rental properties in their jurisdictions.
+Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep informed about changes in the laws as they occur.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 Our brokerage refuses to use race, sex, religion, color, national origin, age, marital status, disability, or familial status as the basis for making an decisions related to rentals.
 Nesbitt Realty is committed to Fair Housing